manavdesai/Python_spring2017/Final/README.md

 Using the dataset of this cricket league, I have performed analysis and asnwered various questions that may be helpful in future for the prediction or to determine the consistency of a player, team or a match.

+This data contains the facts across all 8 seasons (2008 - 2016).

 To support this, I have presented the data in terms of different graphs to better visualize the flow and existence of the data.

 In this Project, I have explored the data of Indian Premier League (IPL) which includes 2 files: